uvarc/workshop-site/content/lesson/ses-python-intro/welcome.md

 ## Navigator

-Once you have installed Anaconda, find the Navigator application.
+Once you have installed Anaconda, start the Navigator application.
 You should see a workspace similar to the screenshot, with several options for working environments, some of which are not installed.
 We will use Spyder and Jupyterlab, which should already be installed.
 If not, click the button to install the package.

 ![Navigator](/images/ses-python-intro/anaconda-navigator.png)